keikai/doc/dev-ref/Migrate_from_ZSS.md

 ## License Path Change
-This is for paying customer only (OSE doesn't require a license).
+This is for paying customers only.
 Please refer to [Applying License Key](License_Install).

 ## Sheet Tab Context Menu is Hidden by Default
 Keikai adds a new attribute `showSheetTabContextMenu`.
 If you want to show the context menu on a sheet tab you need to specify as follows: